RosterElf Logo

 REST PERIODSCOMPLIANCE

-Establishes minimum rest periods between shifts and limits on consecutive working days.
-Helps support compliance with fatigue management requirements and promotes employee wellbeing.
+Sets minimum rest between shifts and limits on consecutive working days — protecting staff wellbeing and supporting fatigue management requirements.

 Read more